Our Board

 Louisa Greve has 25 years' experience working with community non-profits and international human rights organizations.
 She is currently Director of Global Advocacy for the Uyghur Human Rights Project and Washington Fellow for CSW, an advocacy group promoting freedom of religion or belief for all peoples and faiths.
 She was formerly Vice President for Programs and East Asia Director at the National Endowment for Democracy, with previous experience at Special Olympics International, the Corporation for National and Community Service, and the United Nations Development Program.
 Ms. Greve has served on the Virginia Advisory Committee of the U.S. Commission on Civil Rights and the Board of Directors of Amnesty International USA.
 She is the author of several book chapters on ethnic issues in China and has testified before Congress on democracy in Asia.

-Roger Potocki, Board Vice Chair
+Roger Potocki, Governance Committee & Board Vice Chair

-Rodger Potocki coordinates the Eastern Europe course at the U.S. State Department’s Foreign Service Institute (FSI) as a contractor for McColm Company.
+Rodger Potocki coordinates the Central Europe course at the U.S. State Department’s Foreign Service Institute (FSI) as a contractor for McColm & Company.
 He previously served as Senior Director for Europe at the National Endowment for Democracy (NED), a private, nonprofit foundation dedicated to strengthening democratic institutions around the world, for more than 30 years.
 From 2010, he was Senior Director for Europe and oversaw NED’s grant-making activities, including supporting youth and civic education programs, in Ukraine, Belarus, Moldova, the Baltics, the Balkans, and Central Europe.
 Potocki received his B.A. in Government and International Relations from Georgetown University and completed three years of post-baccalaureate work at Jagiellonian University in Krakow, Poland.
 He holds an M.A. in Russian and East European Studies from Yale University.
 He later taught the History of East Central Europe at Georgetown and was a Fulbright Scholar in Poland.
 Potocki has lectured and published widely on developments in Central and Eastern Europe, as well as testified before Congress on Belarus.
 Beyond his interest in the region, Potocki is an avid runner and aspiring scuba diver.

 Adriel Henriquez Baires, CPA, Treasurer & Finance Committee Chair